Skip to main content

 Frequently Asked Questions

 Run it as a Docker container (image connicorg/bridge:latest) inside your private network, or install via pip (connic-bridge).
-Set BRIDGE_TOKEN to the token shown when you create the bridge in Project Settings, and ALLOWED_HOSTS to a comma-separated list of host:port targets it is allowed to reach.
+Set BRIDGE_TOKEN to the token shown when you create the bridge in Project Settings.
+ALLOWED_HOSTS is optional: use it to restrict the bridge to exact host:port targets, or leave it unset to allow every network-reachable target.
 A docker-compose example is in the docs.

 Apache Kafka (inbound and outbound), AWS SQS (inbound and outbound), PostgreSQL (inbound via LISTEN/NOTIFY), Email/IMAP/SMTP (inbound and outbound), AWS S3 (file downloads), and HTTP Webhook (outbound callbacks).

 Yes.
-You can create as many bridges as you need, each with its own token, to reach different networks or environments.
+You can create multiple bridges, each with its own token, to reach different networks or environments.
 Connectors, custom LLM providers, and tools each pick which bridge to route through.
+Automatic routes are limited to 32 per bridge and 256 across the project.

 The bridge only makes outbound connections, so no inbound firewall rules are needed.
 All traffic between the bridge and the Connic relay is encrypted via WSS (WebSocket over TLS).
-Each bridge authenticates with its own token, and rejects any target host:port that isn't in its ALLOWED_HOSTS list.
+Each bridge authenticates with its own token.
+When ALLOWED_HOSTS is configured, targets outside that exact host:port list are rejected; unset or empty leaves destinations unrestricted.